EffGen: Enabling Small Language Models as Capable Autonomous Agents: Memory System Architecture

 \section{Memory System Architecture}

 The \effgen memory system implements a three-tier architecture combining short-term conversation management, long-term episodic storage, and vector-based semantic retrieval.
 This design addresses the fundamental challenge of small language models: limited context windows that constrain how much historical information can inform current decisions.
-Figure~\ref{fig:memory_system_flow} illustrates the complete architecture: data flows to all three tiers (short-term with auto-summarization, long-term with importance scoring, vector with semantic embeddings), periodic consolidation merges memories across tiers, and retrieval combines weighted scoring (recency, frequency, importance, similarity) to select relevant context.
-We provide mathematical formulations for memory scoring, empirical analysis of consolidation policies, and complete specifications for all storage backends.
+Figure~\ref{fig:memory_system_flow} illustrates the architecture: data flows to short-term memory with heuristic summarization, long-term storage with importance metadata, and vector memory with semantic embeddings.
+We provide memory scoring details, consolidation policies, and storage backend specifications.